Nelson00011/F5simplify/README.md

 ## Resources:
-- Blackbird.AI is focusing on Kursk Incursion (2024):
+- F5 is focusing on Security with NGINX One:
-    - **Compass Context** to verify and contextualize the information you see [online](https://blackbird.ai/compass-context/)
+    - **F5 NGINX One** Application delivery management software to optimize, scale, and secure modern apps, Kubernetes clusters, API communications, and AI inference across diverse [environments](https://www.f5.com/products/nginx/one).

 ## Contact: